wurmlab/2021-fire-ant-social-supergene-introgression/Genotyping/genotyping.md

 # Genotyping

-here we summarise the  process of genotyping the _Solenopsis sp_ samples.
+Here we summarise the  process of genotyping the _Solenopsis sp_ samples.

 ## Data